Caltech-IPAC/rapid/docs/source/pl/pl.rst

 from approximately 0.075 degrees to 0.1 degrees, and similarly for the widths of ra bins.
 There are 2049 dec bins total, and 4096 ra bins per dec bin near the equator.

-The sky tiles are indexed starting with one, and these indexes, associated with different sky positions, such as the center of a reference image, are stored in the field column of various tables in the RAPID operations database.
+The sky tiles of the Roman tessellation are indexed starting with one, and these indexes, associated with different sky positions, such as the center of a reference image, are stored in the field column of various tables in the RAPID operations database.
 The maximum value of the field or sky-tile index is 6,291,458.